bohnelang/HP-Proliant-Server-with-NVIDIA-GPU-Tesla-P4-M4-T4-CUDA/readme.md

 ## Abstract
-You can run passively cooled single slot Tesla GPU cards in a HP Proliant with a modified iLO (integrated Lights-Out) ROM that take care of the temperature control.
+You can run passively cooled single slot Tesla GPU cards in a HP Proliant with a modified iLO (integrated Lights-Out) ROM that take care of the fan and consequently temperature control.
 First you need to flash a new modified iLO ROM.
 Then the Linux script 'ilofancontrol' can control the fan speed by ssh remote commands on the iLO system.
 A systemd script 'ilofancontrol.service' checks and regulates the fan speed dynamically according to the CPU und GPU temperature.

 ![HP Proliant Server DL360 Gen9 with two NVIDIA Tesla M4 GPU Cards](images/two_tesla_cards_proliant_gen9_dl360_800.jpg)
 **HP Proliant DL360 Gen9 with two NVIDIA Tesla M4 GPU cards**